agrim123/algo-ds/Data Structures/Tree Based/Readme.md

 # Trees

 Tree represents the nodes connected by edges
-Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.
+Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are `hierarchical data structures`.
 The topmost node of tree is called `root of the tree`.
 Elements directly under it are its `children` and element directly above it is its `parent`.
 Elements with no children are called `leaves`.

 ```